 To keep your vehicle running its best, you need to stay on top of the regular maintenance schedule.
 Performing regular oil changes and air filter replacements plays a huge role in how efficient the engine runs.

-When the EPA puts cars through fuel economy testing, the terrain is flat and uneventful.
-Because of this, the same fuel economy can only be replicated on the same terrain.
+When the EPA puts cars through fuel economy testing, the terrain is flat.
+Because of this, the same fuel economy can only be replicated on similarly flat terrain.

 If you are driving on hilly or mountainous terrain, you are going to see a drop in fuel economy.
 The same is true if you are driving down dirt roads that require more power to navigate.